 Secretary Clinton has called for the public release of all her emails.
 No cabinet secretary in history has ever done this before.

 She also publicly released the report of the Benghazi Accountability Review Board.
-Although there have been 19 of Accountability Review Board reports, only one other Secretary of State (Madeline Albright) has released an ARB report.
+Although there have been 19 Accountability Review Board reports, only one other Secretary of State (Madeline Albright) has released an ARB report.

 The State Department has already posted nearly 12,000 of Secretary Clinton’s emails for everyone to see.
 The release of internal documents to or from cabinet secretaries is extremely rare.
 For example, there are no publicly available emails for Secretary Clinton’s immediate predecessors, Condoleezza Rice and Colin Powell.
 Henry Kissinger took transcripts of his calls with foreign leaders with him when he left the State Department and refused to give them back when the National Archives requested them.